Linearity and indiscreteness of amalgamated products of hyperbolic groups: Introduction

 It is folklore knowledge that the free product of two word hyperbolic groups is again word hyperbolic.
-Bestvina--Feighn \cite{BF} have studied more generally the hyperbolicity of graphs of groups with word hyperbolic vertex and edge groups and proved in particular the hyperbolicity of amalgamated products over quasi-convex malnormal subgroups (see also \cite[Thm.
-1.2]{IKap}).
-A particular case is the amalgamation over a maximal cyclic subgroup.
+Bestvina--Feighn \cite{BF} have studied more generally the hyperbolicity of graphs of groups with word hyperbolic vertex and edge groups.
+In particular, they proved that the amalgamated product of hyperbolic groups along quasi-convex malnormal subgroups is hyperbolic (see also Theorem \ref{combination}).
+This applies for instance to amalgamations of torsion-free hyperbolic groups along maximal cyclic subgroups.